-Figure 74.
+Figure 70.
 The QuickSender-defined shortcut, labeled Shortcut

-If you launch that shortcut, Android will bring up a special chooser, to allow you to not only pick how to send the message, but optionally make that method the default for all future requests:
+If you launch that shortcut, and if there is more than one application on the device set up to handle ACTION_SEND, Android will bring up a special chooser, to allow you to not only pick how to send the message, but optionally make that method the default for all future requests:

-Figure 75.
-The ACTION\SEND request, as triggered by the shortcut
+Figure 71.
+The ACTION_SEND request, as triggered by the shortcut